Radiopurity measurements of liquid scintillator for the COSINE-100 Upgrade: Detector response

 The three islands identified in Fig.~\ref{fig:psdB} appear as three distinct peaks in the charge distribution of the $\alpha/n^0$ events selected via PID in Sec.~\ref{sec:psd} as shown in Fig.~\ref{fig:calibration}~(a).
 They appear to come from $\alpha$ peaks caused by $^{222}$Rn contaminated during LS production and detector assembly, and the charge ratios between them are in good agreement with the ratios between the $\alpha$ decay energies of $^{222}$Rn, $^{218}$Po, and $^{214}$Po which allows for an $\alpha$ energy calibration.

-The charge distribution of the $\alpha/n^0$ events was modeled with three Gaussian functions to describe the three $\alpha$ peaks and one exponential function to account for the background consisting mainly of fast neutrons.
-The red solid line in Fig.~\ref{fig:calibration}~(a) indicates the fitted model, and one can see the three Gaussian peaks represented by the dashed lines.
+The charge distribution of the $\alpha/n^0$ events was modeled with three Gaussian functions to describe the three $\alpha$ peaks and one exponential function with a constant term to account for the background consisting mainly of fast neutrons.
 The means and standard deviations of the Gaussian functions were used to determine the calibration and resolution functions for $\alpha$ energy.

-In Fig.~\ref{fig:calibration}~(b) and (c), the black dots with error bars were obtained from the fitting results with known energies of three $\alpha$ peaks.
-The mean charge was fitted by a linear function and used as an calibration function for $\alpha$ energy, while the resolution was fitted by,
+The Gaussian mean values of the charge sum distributions were fitted by a linear function and used as a calibration function for $\alpha$ energy, while the resolutions were fitted by,

-where $\sigma_E$ is the energy resolution, while $A$ and $B$ are used as fitting parameters.
+where $\sigma_E$ is the energy resolution, while $A$ and $B$ are used as free parameters.
 The fitted functions for $\alpha$ energy calibration and resolution are shown as red solid lines in Fig.~\ref{fig:calibration}~(b) and (c), respectively.